RM260/PandaHat/Weekly Report (21-25 Aug 2023)/Static Ain't Always Noise.md

 Copy and paste the terminal prompt : $ wget https://mercury.picoctf.net/static/66932732825076cad4ba43e463dae82f/ltdis.sh https://mercury.picoctf.net/static/66932732825076cad4ba43e463dae82f/static
-Place the command “bash ltdis.sh static” to run the file in the BASH script Place the command "ls" to view the files
+Place the command “bash ltdis.sh static” to run the file in the BASH script.
+Place the command "ls" to view the files.
-Run the command: "cat static.ltdis.strings.txt" to view the contents Retrieve the flag and paste it.
+Run the command: "cat static.ltdis.strings.txt" to view the contents.
+Retrieve the flag and paste it.

 ## Flag